VITA-Group/MM3DGS-SLAM/README.md

 ## Dataset

 To access our dataset, visit [Hugging Face](https://huggingface.co/datasets/neel1302/UT-MM/tree/main).
+To see videos of the content, please visit our [[Project Page]](https://vita-group.github.io/MM3DGS-SLAM/).

 The following is a quick overview of the topics that can be found within each bag file: